tomgp/words/_posts/2022-03-26-vanity-fair.md

 Also, I finished reading Terry Pratchett's Mort to K. Interesting to read an earlyish Discworld book, a real feeling of exploring a space that's unknown but full of promise.
 I feel like Mort is the point (4th in the series) where Pratchett starts to treat the Discworld books as an on-going thing, there's a bit more solididty to the world, it's becoming a bit more than just generic fantasty set dressing for some gags.
 Mort is one of the best ones, it moves at a fantastic pace and showcases Pratchett's skill at taking our naive intuitions about how the world works and pushing them to extremes for the sake of jokes and a gentle, never cynical, kind of satire.

+I've given up on "weeknotes".
+That format doesn't work for me.
+Hanging stuff onto the end of book reviews seems to work better, though it's obviously tricky when it takes you 3+ months to finish something.

 Also, I quit my job.